Thalimenel/chrome-extension-react-seed/README.md

 # Chrome Extension React Seed
 Seed for work on chrome extensions.
-It is based on create-react-app with typescript for the popup the background is a regular ts
+It is based on create-react-app with typescript for the popup.
+The background is a regular ts.
+It can use modules etc...